alttester/AltTester-Unity-SDK/docs/pages/altunity-tester-editor.md

 ![popup](../_static/images/AltUnityTesterPopup.png)

--   Append "Test" to product: will add "Test" to the product name
+-   *Append "Test" to product name for AltUnity Tester builds*

+    Will add "Test" to the product name

--   Keep ALTUNITYTESTER symbol defined: will add "ALTUNITYTESTER" to the scripting define symbols.
+-   *Keep ALTUNITYTESTER symbol defined*

+    Will add "ALTUNITYTESTER" to the scripting define symbols.
 This is usually done automatically when entering in playmode or building the application.
 This option is not recommended if you are developing your application but can be used if you are on a branch where you only write tests.

 ## Scene Manager